Transformational Programmes

 ECETOC believes that much of the technology which is required to provide a 21st century regulatory system for chemicals (including pesticides and biocides) already exists, but that it requires a new framework.

 The team has worked on a concept paper to present and analyse our current system for assessing hazard, exposure and the current rules for classification and risk characterisation.
 The paper called ‘A framework for chemical safety assessment incorporating new approach methodologies within REACH’ was published in the journal Archives of Toxicology and can be downloaded here.
 The team has been in dialogue with external stakeholders (such as JRC and ECHA) to seek interest and exchange thoughts.
-The group published a second paper on opportunities to utilise new assessment methologies (NAMs) to provide additional data and knowledge for low-tonnage chemicals governed by the EU’s REACH Regulation, and as a way for registrants and regulators to gain experience in their application and interpretation – the paper is available here.
+The group published a second paper on opportunities to utilise new assessment methodologies (NAMs) to provide additional data and knowledge for low-tonnage chemicals governed by the EU’s REACH Regulation, and as a way for registrants and regulators to gain experience in their application and interpretation – the paper is available here.

 The following two Task Forces have been initiated under this Transformational Programme: